-Recently, I received a letter from Capital One alerting me that my card’s credit limit had been lowered from $15,000 to $10,000.
+Recently, I received a letter from Capital One alerting me that my card’s credit limit — the total amount I’m allowed to spend on my credit card — had been lowered from $15,000 to $10,000.
 My first reaction was, “But I have good credit!”

 Most experts recommend keeping your credit card utilization below 30%.
-Lower credit utilization rates can suggest to creditors that you can use credit responsibly, so a low credit utilization rate may be correlated with higher credit scores.
+Lower credit utilization rates can suggest to creditors that you can use credit responsibly, so a low credit utilization rate may mean higher credit scores.

-Since my credit limit had been lowered and I had an existing balance on my credit card, I knew that my credit card utilization would be higher — and that this would likely have a negative impact on my credit scores.Confused about credit?
-Learn about credit score factors.
+Given that my credit limit had gone down and I had an existing balance on my credit card, I knew that my credit card utilization would be higher — and that this would likely have a negative impact on my credit.

-Despite the fact that I had been a customer for almost a decade, never missed a payment and have excellent credit, my credit limit was still lowered.
+Despite the fact that I had been a customer for almost a decade, never missed a payment and have excellent credit, my card issuer decreased my credit limit.

 As I later learned, these things don’t necessarily matter.
-A bank or credit card issuer can generally lower (or increase) your credit limit at any time as long as it’s allowed in the credit card agreement.
+A bank or credit card issuer can generally lower (or increase) your credit limit at any time as long as the credit card agreement allows.

-One thing they can’t do is lower your credit limit and then immediately slap you with an over-the-limit fee or penalty rate if you happen to exceed the new lower limit.
-They must give you at least 45 days from receiving notice of the lower limit to charge you any such fees.
+One thing a card issuer can’t do is lower your credit limit and then immediately slap you with an over-the-limit fee or penalty rate if you happen to exceed the new lower limit.
+Issuers must give you at least 45 days from receiving notice of the lower limit to charge you any such fees.

 If you have any questions about how your particular credit card issuer handles credit limits, brush up on your card’s terms and conditions.
 Your issuer’s exact rights to change your credit limit are typically outlined in the fine print.

-Was it a mistake to keep my credit card utilization so low?
+Was it bad to keep my credit card utilization so low?

 I admit it: I hardly touched that credit card in the past five years.